byuflowlab/FLOWUnsteady/docs/src/installation/general.md

 ## PyPlot
 Since PyCall now relies on a custom install of Python3, make sure that:
-1. matplotlib, mpmath, and scipy are installed in that Python
+1. matplotlib, mpmath, and scipy are installed in that Python: `pip3 install matplotlib mpmath scipy --user`
 2. for optimal experience, verify that matplotlib uses the Qt5Agg backend.
 Useful instructions can be found [here](https://github.com/JuliaPy/PyPlot.jl#os-x) and [here](https://stackoverflow.com/questions/58627696/warning-pyplot-is-using-tkagg-backend-which-is-known-to-cause-crashes-on-macos).

 If you run into errors with PyPlot while running FLOWUnsteady, they are likely related to one of those two items.